the1lab/1lab/src/Cat/Displayed/Cartesian/Discrete.lagda.md

 ## Discrete fibrations are Cartesian

-To prove that discrete fibrations deserve the name discrete _fibrations_, we prove that any discrete fibration is a Cartesian fibration.
+To prove that discrete fibrations deserve the name discrete _fibrations_, we prove that any discrete fibration is a [[Cartesian fibration]].
 By assumption, every right corner has a unique lift, which is in particular a lift: we just have to show that the lift is Cartesian.

 ```agda
   discrete→cartesian : Discrete-fibration → Cartesian-fibration E